Aminocd/slate/source/index.html.md

-product-name | The name of the product that was ordered product-image-url | The URL of the image of the product that was ordered product-quantity | The quantity of the product that was ordered created-at | The time and date when the micro currency order was created updated-at | The time and date when the micro currency order was last updated
+product-name | The name of the product that was ordered product-image-url | The URL of the image of the product that was ordered product-quantity | The quantity of the product that was ordered product-sub-category-id | The ID of the sub_category of the product that was ordered product-sub-category-name | The name of the sub_category of the product that was ordered created-at | The time and date when the micro currency order was created updated-at | The time and date when the micro currency order was last updated